Delayed and cancelled trains

 Travel within Sweden longer than 150 km and travel abroad

 If your journey is longer than 150 km, you are protected by the Rail Passenger Rights Regulation.
-Your journey is counted as longer than 150 km if the train’s entire line distance is longer than 150 km.

 Have you travelled abroad?